Green buttons for third-party meetings

 MultiJoin is an interoperability feature that, when configured, lights up the green join button on StarLeaf room systems invited to third-party meetings.
-When a user schedules a meeting from a third-party platform, they can add a StarLeaf room system from their room resources to the location field of the meeting invite.
+When a user schedules a meeting using a third-party platform, they can add a StarLeaf room system from their room resources to the location field of the meeting invite.

-The following third-party meeting providers can be configured with MultiJoin:
+The following third party meeting providers can be configured with MultiJoin:

 - Microsoft Teams*

 - Skype for Business

 *For more information on MultiJoin for Microsoft Teams, see MultiJoin for Microsoft Teams.

 In the example below, a person using the Zoom plugin for Microsoft Exchange included the room Belfort in their meeting invite:

 All MultiJoin integrations require a StarLeaf Enterprise Room Subscription, and your room system must have a room mailbox.
 For information on how to set up Microsoft Exchange, see Create and manage room mailboxes .

 Some other prerequisites are required for certain third-parties: